Debellatio: Confederate States of America

 The American Civil War did not end with the issuance of a formal instrument of surrender by the Confederate States.
-By April 1865, the Union had occupied most of the Confederacy's notional territory, including its capital, all major ports, and most of its industrial capacity.
+By April 1865, the Union had occupied most of the Confederacy's national territory, including its capital, all major ports, and most of its industrial capacity.
 Moreover, a comprehensive Union blockade had effectively cut off the Confederacy's access to foreign trade.
 Militarily, the Confederate States Army was disintegrating.
 The Confederate States Congress ceased to function on 18 March, seven days before the fall of the capital, adjourning sine die with the last entry in its official journal being "the Confederate Congress, with its work still undone went silent forever".
 The Confederate cabinet continued to meet to manage the increasingly desperate war effort but was unable to stave off collapse.
 On 9 April, following the Appomattox campaign, Robert E. Lee surrendered the main remaining Confederate force, the Army of Northern Virginia, at Appomattox Court House.

 Despite the evident futility, Confederate President Jefferson Davis continued to attempt military resistance with such forces as remained under the control of the rapidly-disintegrating Confederate government, principally the Trans-Mississippi Department; Davis intended to cross the Mississippi and make a last stand.
 He attempted to organize a new army but was told this was impossible.
 Having failed to raise any new forces, and with the surrender of the Army of Tennessee and other forces under Joseph E. Johnston on 26 April depriving what remained of the Confederate government of some 100,000 additional troops, Davis accepted the inevitable.
 On May 5, he convoked the Confederate cabinet, such as it remained, in Washington, Georgia, and issued a proclamation declaring the dissolution of the Confederate States.
 On 9 May, Union President Andrew Johnson declared that the rights of the Confederacy as a belligerent power had come to an end.
 After 9 May, anyone fighting in the name of the now-nonexistent Confederacy was considered not a legitimate soldier but a bandit; as Ulysses S. Grant's General Order 90 put it, "any and all persons found in arms against the United States, or who may commit acts of hostility against it ... will be regarded as guerrillas and punished with death."